How do I avoid common mistakes when creating a site?

 If you already own Microsoft Word, Microsoft Publisher, or Broderbund Print Shop, it’s tempting to use them to create Web pages.
 We don’t recommend it, though.
 None of these programs were made to create Web pages — in fact, we’ll flat out say that they’re terrible Web design programs, and will cause you all sorts of heartache.

-Microsoft FrontPage is a better program, but was discontinued in 2006.
-Neither we nor Microsoft provides support for it any more, and you won’t be able to get any help for it.
+Microsoft FrontPage was a better program, but was discontinued in 2006.
+Neither we nor Microsoft provide support for it any more, and you won’t be able to get any help for it.
+You shouldn’t use it to create a new site.

-If you’re looking for a free Web design program, a program like Nvu is a better option.
-Or you can install the free WordPress software to build your site without needing any software on your own computer at all.
+If you’re looking for a free way to create a website, you can use the free WordPress software without installing anything on your computer at all.

 Don’t publish a folder instead of the folder’s contents